NerdNu/NerdPoints/README.md

 | `%blocklight%` | The light level from nearby blocks (0-15). | 15 |
 | `%light%`| The total light level at the player's location (0-15). | 15 |

-The default setting is: `L %light%`
+The default setting is: `&6L %light% &f(&7B %blocklight% &bS %skylight%&f)`

-Example: `/hud light format L %light% (S %skylight% B %blocklight%)`
+Example: `/hud light format &6L %light%`